reconbot/SLIP-Sockets/README.md

 ## CDK

-There is one stack defined in this project.
+You may clone this repository and use the CDK cli to deploy the infrastructure with ENV varible configurations.
 It's name is defaults to `slip-sockets` but it can be configured with environment variables.

 The following environment variables are used to configure the stack;